NoroffFEU/development-platforms/firebase-case-study.md

 ## Introduction

-Firebase is a backend-as-a-service platform that provides developers with a variety of tools and services to help them build and scale their apps.
+Firebase is a backend-as-a-service (BAAS) platform that provides developers with a variety of tools and services to help them build and scale their apps.
 It was created by Firebase Inc. in 2011 and later acquired by Google in 2014.
 With Firebase, developers can build and manage their apps without having to worry about server-side code or infrastructure.

 ## Brief History
-* Firebase Inc. was founded in 2011 as a standalone company focused on providing backend services for app developers.
+* Firebase was founded in 2011 as a standalone company focused on providing backend services for app developers.

-* In 2014, Firebase was acquired by Google, becoming a part of the Google Cloud Platform.
+* In 2014, Firebase was acquired by Google.

-* In 2016, Firebase was launched at the Google I/O conference, showcasing its suite of tools and services for app developers.
+* In 2016, Firebase was launched at the Google I/O conference, showcasing its suite of tools and services for developers.

-* In 2018, Firebase launched Firebase ML Kit, providing machine learning tools for app developers.
+* In 2018, Firebase launched Firebase ML Kit, providing machine learning tools for developers.

-* In 2019, Firebase launched Firebase Crashlytics, a crash reporting tool that provides detailed information about app crashes, making it easier for developers to identify and fix issues.

 ## Features